programmer-heeney/clock/README.md

-# Timer
+# Clock

-A simple timer
+A simple clock